php-twinfield/twinfield/readme.md

 # Twinfield  [![Build Status](https://travis-ci.org/php-twinfield/twinfield.svg?branch=master)](http://travis-ci.org/php-twinfield/twinfield)
 A PHP library for Twinfield Integration.
-Use the Twinfield SOAP Service to have your PHP application communicate directly with your Twinfield account.
+Use the Twinfield SOAP Services to have your PHP application communicate directly with your Twinfield account.

-> :warning: This library is still under construction.
-[Version 1](https://github.com/php-twinfield/twinfield/tree/release-1.0) is available from Composer, but we recommend you to wait for (or help with!) version 2.
-We hope to release it early 2018.

----

 ## Installation